 Property video interview questions: what do they assess?

 Video interviews can be used to assess a candidate’s interest in the property industry and their motivations for applying to a particular property firm.
-Motivation questions are asked during BNP Paribas Real Estate’s video interview.
+Motivation questions have previously been asked during BNP Paribas Real Estate’s video interview.

 The best answers to motivation questions are supported by evidence of your knowledge of the firm.
 You may choose to talk about the firm’s structure, its graduate scheme or its culture, as well as any recent projects or industry news stories the firm has been involved in.
 Elaborate on why these interest you to provide concrete pieces of evidence to build your answer around.